pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Get and display a single CIM class.

-      Get a single class defined by the CLASSNAME argument from the WBEM server and display it.
+      Get a single CIM class defined by the CLASSNAME argument from the WBEM server and display it.
 Normally it is retrieved from the default namespace in the server.

       If the class is not found in the WBEM Server, the server returns an exception.